castframework/cast2/README.md

 The implementation upgrade and operator upgrade are tied.
 The goal of this is to lower gas cost of acces control check, by storing the operator in the bytecode, while keeping a secure way to update the Operators.

-The main step to perform an upgrade are :
+The main steps to perform an upgrade are :

 - Registrar name the next Operators
 - Each operator accept the role